siddharthsonii/Real-Time-Chat-Application/README.md

      - `message`: Broadcast a message to all users in a chat room.
      - `disconnect`: Handle user disconnections and clean up user data.
   4. Socket.IO Event Listeners (Client-Side):
-     - Implement JavaScript listeners to update the user interface in real time.
+     - Implement JavaScript listeners to update the user interface in real-time.
   5. Error Handling:
      - Proper error handling for invalid chat room names, user names, and other potential issues.